HGARgG-0710/math-expressions.js/README.md

 ### 9.RectMatrix

 This class represents a rectangular (that's important) mathematical matrix.

 #### Class Methods:

     RectMatrix(sidelen: number, dimensions: number[][]): RectMatrix;
     RectMatrix.dimensionCheck(sidelens: number[], dimensions: number[][]);
     RectMatrix.navigate(coordinate: number[]): Vector;
     RectMatrix.scalarAdd(scalar: number): void;
     RectMatrix.scalarMultiply(scalar: number): void;
     RectMatrix.matrixMultiply(matrix: Matrix): Matrix;

 #### Class Properties:

     RectMatrix.matrix: Vector;
     RectMatrix.sidelen: number[]; // first's the width, second's the height

 ### 10.Equation

 This class represents a mathematical equation.
 It allows you to equip a particular string, containing most basic mathematical equality and arithmetic with tools to approximate solutions to it on a given interval.

 But, before this actually happens the string has to be parsed by certain rules.
 They are listed here:

 1. The equation has to have two sides, separated by a "=" sign;
 2. Allowed arithmetical operators are:

         2.1. "a+b" - addition of b to a,
         2.2. "a-b" - subtraction of b from a (or additive inverse, if put before something), 2.3. "a*b" - multiplication of a by b,
         2.4. "a/b" - division of a by b,
         2.5  "a^b" - exponentiation of a to the b.

     (Later there will be more, but for now - that's it)

 3. One can use brackets: "(" and ")", "[" and "]", "{" and "}".
 They will all be interpreted as the same.
 4. The order of operations is as in BOMDAS.
 5. You can use different variable names, that are lengthed as 1 (sadly, bigger names don't work yet).

 Also, the computation of the root for the given equation is purely numerical and depends on the given search ranges.
 And I would highly recommend NOT to make the search area too big and to make the solutions less accurate than 9 ('cause otherwise JS might blow up due to the overflow).

 #### Class Properties

     Equation.variables: string[];
     Equation.equation: string;

 #### Class Methods

+    Equation(equationText: string, vars: string[]): Equation;
-    Equation.parse(mappings: VarMapping): {right: string, left: string};
+    Equation.parse(mappings: VarMapping): { right: string, left: string };
     Equation.ParseEquation(equationLine: string, mappings: VarMapping): { right: string, left: string };  (static) Equation.differRightLeft(mappings: VarMapping, varname: string, varvalue: number);
     Equation.searchSolution(mappings: VarMapping, varname: string, startvalue: number, pathlength: number, precision: number = 4);
     Equation.replaceIndex(string: string, index: number, val: string): string; (static)

+### 11.VarMapping

+This class is mostly neccesary for the use with Equation class.

+It represents a mapping from variables to their values, that are gonna be plugged into the final equation object after parsing and plugging in.

+By the way, it works not just with variables, which have length 1.
+In fact, the variable names can even have numbers in them (there must be at least one letter, however).
+This current problem is in the Equation class only.
+In order to fix it, one would have to rewrite the plugging procedure completely.

+#### Class Properties

+    VarMapping.varmap: { variables: string[], mappings: number[] };

+#### Class Methods

+    VarMapping (vars: string[], maps: number[]): VarMapping;
+    VarMapping.add(name: string, value: number): void;
+    VarMapping.delete(name: string): boolean; // Returns, whether the deletion was successful.

 ## Notes: